Variational closures for composite homogenised fluid flows: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

-In this work, we set out to construct and systematically derive stochastic Euler-Poincar\'e equations via homogenisation theory.
-In particular, we used homogenisation theory to obtain a stochastic flow of diffeomorphisms from a composite fast+slow flow of diffeomorphism and we have closed the slow dynamics with variational principles.
-From this procedure, we are able to derive stochastic transport noise from stochastic Euler-Poincar\'e equations for ideal fluid flows first proposed in \cite{Holm2015}.
+In this work, we (i) obtain a stochastic flow of diffeomorphisms as the homogenisation limit of a composition of fast-slow flows of diffeomorphisms, and (ii) use variational principles to derive stochastic closures for the slow dynamics of the homogenised flow while respecting its composition structure.
+Through this approach, we provide new perspectives on the derivation of the stochastic Euler--Poincaré equations for ideal fluid flows, as first proposed in \cite{Holm2015}.

+In what follows, we summarise the main contributions of this work by section and discuss potential future research directions arising from our results.

-In Section \ref{sec:homog}, we have constructed a stochastic flow of diffeomorphisms as the flow map of a rough differential equation possessing a composition of maps structure using the iterated weak invariance principle (WIP) \cite{kelly2017deterministic, 10.1214/21-AIHP1203, chevyrev2019multiscale}.
-We began with the initial assumption of a map $g^\varepsilon = \Xi^\varepsilon \circ \ob{g}^\varepsilon$ factored into slow and fast time scales.
-The fast flow $\Xi^\varepsilon$ was proven to converge in law to a solution of an SDE via identification of a rough flow map and use of the WIP.
-Under the assumption that the slow flow was continuously related to a driving path, we proved the same continuous dependence for the full map $g^\varepsilon$.
-This allowed use of both the continuous mapping theorem and WIP to show a limit $g$ exists.
-The Kunita-It\^o-Wentzel formula \cite{de2020implications, len2023geometric} then provided an SDE representation for $g$ identified as the SALT ansatz.
+In Section \ref{sec:homog}, we constructed a stochastic flow of diffeomorphisms as the flow map of a rough differential equation possessing a map composition structure using an iterated weak invariance principle (WIP) \cite{kelly2017deterministic, 10.1214/21-AIHP1203, chevyrev2019multiscale}.
+Our starting assumption was that $g^\varepsilon$ decomposes into slow and fast timescales: $g^\varepsilon = \Xi^\varepsilon \circ \bar{g}^\varepsilon$.
+We proved that the fast flow $\Xi^\varepsilon$ converges in law to a solution of an SDE via identification of a rough flow map and application of the WIP.
+Under the assumption that the slow flow is continuously related to a driving path of the fast map, we proved the same continuous dependence for the full map $g^\varepsilon$.
+This allowed us to use both the continuous mapping theorem and WIP to show that a limit $g$ exists.
+The Kunita-Itô-Wentzel formula \cite{de2020implications, len2023geometric} then yields an SDE representation for $g$, which we identify as satisfying the stochastic Lagrangian flow ansatz \eqref{eq:SALTansatz}.